Wall-Brew-Co/common-beer-format/doc/specs/mash.md

 A non-empty string denoting a display value for the calculated volume of mash to decoct formatted for display in arbitrary units.

-- Key Name: `:decoction-amt`
+- Clojure Key Name: `:decoction-amt`
-- Type: String
+- Clojure Type: String
 - Example: `"7.5 liters"`

 ## Description

 A non-empty string describing the mash step.

-- Key Name: `:description`
+- Clojure Key Name: `:description`
-- Type: String
+- Clojure Type: String
 - Example: `"Stir your grain bag carefully at 140F."`

 ## Display Infusion Amount

 A non-empty string denoting a display value for the volume of infused liquid formatted for display in arbitrary units.

-- Key Name: `:display-infuse-amt`
+- Clojure Key Name: `:display-infuse-amt`
-- Type: String
+- Clojure Type: String
 - Example: `"2.2L"`

 ## Display Step Temperature

 A non-empty string denoting a display value for the temperature of an arbitrary step formatted for display in arbitrary units.

-- Key Name: `:display-step-temp`
+- Clojure Key Name: `:display-step-temp`
-- Type: String
+- Clojure Type: String
 - Example: `"150F"`

 ## End Temperature

 A non-negative IEEE-754 floating point number representing the temperature of the mash after the step has completed in degrees Celsius.

-- Key Name: `:end-temp`
+- Clojure Key Name: `:end-temp`
-- Type: Double
+- Clojure Type: Double
 - Example: `80.0`

 ## Infuse Amount

 A non-negative IEEE-754 floating point number representing the volume of water in liters required for an infusion step.

-- Key Name: `:infuse-amount`
+- Clojure Key Name: `:infuse-amount`
-- Type: Double
+- Clojure Type: Double
 - Example: `5.8`

 ## Infusion Temperature

 A non-empty string denoting a display value for the temperature of an infusion step formatted for display in arbitrary units.

-- Key Name: `:infuse-temp`
+- Clojure Key Name: `:infuse-temp`
-- Type: String
+- Clojure Type: String
 - Example: `"150F"`

 ## Name

-A non-empty string representing the name of the ingredient
+A non-empty string representing the name of the ingredient.

-- Key Name: `:name`
+- Clojure Key Name: `:name`
-- Type: String
+- Clojure Type: String
 - Example: `"Citra"`

 ## Ramp Time

 A non-negative IEEE-754 floating point number representing the time in minutes to achieve the desired step temperature.

-- Key Name: `:ramp-time`
+- Clojure Key Name: `:ramp-time`
-- Type: Double
+- Clojure Type: Double
 - Example: `45.0`

 ## Step Temperature

 A non-negative IEEE-754 floating point number representing the temperature of the mash step should be performed at in degrees Celsius.

-- Key Name: `:step-temp`
+- Clojure Key Name: `:step-temp`
-- Type: Double
+- Clojure Type: Double
 - Example: `80.0`

 ## Step Time

 A non-negative IEEE-754 floating point number representing the time in minutes to spend at this step.

-- Key Name: `:step-time`
+- Clojure Key Name: `:step-time`
-- Type: Double
+- Clojure Type: Double
 - Example: `45.0`

 ## Type

-A case-insensitive string representing the type of mash step.
+A case-sensitive string representing the type of mash step.
-Must be one of: "Infusion", "Temperature", "Decoction"
+Must be one of: "Decoction", "Temperature", "Infusion"

 - Decoction: A mash step where the fermentable ingredients are boiled and then returned to the mash tun.
 - Infusion: A mash step where fermentable ingredients steep in water at a specific temperature.
 - Temperature: A mash step where the temperature of the mash is held at a specific temperature for a specific time by an external source.

-- Key Name: `:type`
+- Clojure Key Name: `:type`
-- Type: String
+- Clojure Type: String
 - Example: `"Temperature"`

 ## Version

 An integer representing the version of the BeerXML standard implemented in a given record.
-Currently, only 1 exists
+Currently, only 1 exists.

-- Key Name: `:version`
+- Clojure Key Name: `:version`
-- Type: Long
+- Clojure Type: Long
 - Example: `1`

 ## Water Grain Ratio

 A non-empty string denoting a display value for the water:grain ratio after infusion formatted for display in arbitrary units.

-- Key Name: `:water-grain-ratio`
+- Clojure Key Name: `:water-grain-ratio`
-- Type: String
+- Clojure Type: String
 - Example: `"1.5qt/lb"`